Public-Health-Scotland/end-of-life-pub/sop/sop.md

 All the publication files and folders are stored in the Publication folder of the End of Life network area.
 This folder should contain:
 * A "master" folder
-* A folder named after each analyst who has worked on the publication e.g. a folder called "Alice"
+* A folder named after each analyst who has worked on the publication e.g. a folder called "federico"

 ### The "master" folder